 There are often ongoing excavations in Orkney, and we include visits to these if any are accessible during your holiday.
 The most famous is the excavation of the Neolithic site of the Ness of Brodgar, situated between the Stones of Stenness and the Ring of Brodgar in the middle of the Heart of Neolithic Orkney World Heritage Site.
 If your chosen ‘Orkney Adventure’ holiday coincides with the dig season we will of course include a visit to the site as an extra in your holiday itinerary.

-Subject to funding the 2016 Ness of Brodgar dig dates should be from around the 4th July to the 26th August, but these dates are not finally confirmed until much nearer the time, as fundraising in as ongoing process from year to year.
+Subject to funding the Ness of Brodgar dig dates are usually from the first week in July until the last week in August, but these dates are not finally confirmed until much nearer the time, as fundraising in as ongoing process from year to year.
 We therefore cannot offer any guarantees that a particular holiday will include a visit to the Ness of Brodgar excavation.

 Please note that outside of the excavation season it is not possible to visit the dig site, since it is covered over to protect it until the following year.